wangyichen1064431086/NEXT/README.md

 ## Tasks

 **NOTE**: If you do not want to install `gulp 4` globally on you machine, you can run the following commands with `npm run gulp task-name`.
-This is use the locally installed `gulp 4` in the terminal.
+This will use the locally installed `gulp 4` in the terminal.

 - `gulp mustach` Build static html file from mustache template `view/index.mustache`.
 The template's json data is under `model`.